spyketdog/my3rdapptry/README.md

-# One Month Rails My Third Try
+# One Month Rails My Third Try Yeah !!!!

 This is "myapp" sample application for [One Month Rails]